Variables Management

 -

-sys.memoryInterestsvariable records user-selected hobbies and preferences, enabling the system to recommend relevant content and tailor responses during conversations. - Understand user habits through memory integration: The
+sys.memoryInterestsvariable records the user's hobbies and preferences, so the system recommends relevant content and tailors responses. - Understanding habits through memory — the

-sys.memoryHistoryChatSummaryvariable stores summaries of past conversations, maintaining contextual continuity to deliver more relevant responses.
+sys.memoryHistoryChatSummaryvariable stores summaries of past conversations to keep context continuous and deliver more relevant responses.

 -